 - Cyber Security Challenge - a series of national competitions, learning programmes and networking in coding and programming.

-- Cyber Centurion – Cyber Centurion is a competition that is led by Northrop Grumman, in partnership with Cyber Security Challenge UK and mirrors the US CyberPatriot competition.
+- Cyber Centurion – Cyber Centurion is a competition that led by Northrop Grumman, in partnership with Cyber Security Challenge UK and mirrors the US CyberPatriot competition.
 It is open to anyone with an interest in cyber, defence, puzzles and code breaking.

 - Cyber Discovery